ocupop/velocity-clinical-research/src/_posts/2021-03-03-executive-memo-series-vol--2.md

 > **What do teenagers and over 65s have in common?**

-Until recently, they were both very easy to recruit to COVID vaccine studies.&nbsp; Unfortunately, it’s becoming increasingly more difficult to recruit people over 65 for COVID studies.
+Until recently, they were both very easy to recruit to COVID vaccine studies. &nbsp; Unfortunately, it’s becoming increasingly more difficult to recruit people over 65 for COVID studies.
 The opposite is true for teenagers.

 **Teenagers are easier to recruit than adults**